ADA Requirements for Workplace Restrooms: Avoid These 4 Accessibility Mistakes

 More precisely, facilities must provide at least 60 inches of floor space that aren’t taken up by sinks or toilets.
 This standard was added to the law in 2010, which means there are still some restrooms around the country that aren’t compliant.

 The ADA requires a sink in every restroom.
 These sinks must be at least 34 inches above the floor, with a knee clearance of 27–30 inches in width and 11–25 inches in depth.
-These dimensions were chosen to ensure that average-sized wheelchairs have enough clearance.
+We chose these dimensions to ensure that average-sized wheelchairs have enough clearance.

 Additionally, all faucets, dispensers, and dryers must be operable with a single hand since the loss of a hand or upper extremity constitutes a disability.